-Immediate needs often include hiring new employees, payroll and management, and developing company culture around values.
+Immediate needs often include hiring new employees, payroll and management, and developing company culture around your core values.
 As businesses grow and scale, they naturally assume more risk, but HR can help minimize this risk by creating watertight employment contracts and keeping a close eye on all things related to employees or the organizational structure.

-1. Organizational Design For Start-Ups
+1. Organizational Design for Startups

 As a small business startup, you won’t need a fully fleshed-out organizational structure in place before you start hiring anyone or are truly open for business.
 Still, a basic company document outlining the business structure will help you as you eventually scale and have to think about things like outsourcing, employee planning, or even succession plans down the line.

-2. Recruitment And Onboarding
+2. Recruitment and Onboarding

 Be sure to have an offer letter template ready, relevant agreements and clauses such as non-compete and confidentiality, and equity paperwork.
 You’ll also need to gather essential employee data such as social security numbers and addresses for your own HR purposes.

-3. Traditional HR: Compliance, Health, And Safety
+3. HR Compliance, Health, and Safety

 Traditional HR is most concerned with maintaining compliance with all health, safety, and employer regulations.
 You’re responsible for following local and federal labor laws, tax codes, and health/safety requirements and keeping up-to-date documentation for all of it.

-One area of compliance is health/safety requirements, such as an emergency action plan, safe working surfaces, first aid supplies, and sufficient exit routes.
+While regulations differ, health and safety requirements typically require you to have an emergency action plan, safe working surfaces, first aid supplies, and sufficient exit routes.

-4. Startup Compensation And Benefits
+4. Startup Compensation and Benefits